channell/Hiperspace/README.md

 # Hiperspace
-Hiperspace is an Object technology that uses a key-addressable store to expand an application data-model beyond the limits of memory. that can be directly referenced in main memory.
+Hiperspace is an Object technology that uses a key-addressable store to expand an application data-model beyond the limits of memory that can be directly referenced in main memory.

 Elements are not duplicated or changed to match database shapes.